Skip to content

 Type Description

-A pandas DataFrame, or a dictionary of DataFrames.
+A DataFrame, or a dictionary of DataFrames.

 Source code in janitor/io.py